 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

-Tri tip in the oven is an easy, reliable way to get a juicy, flavorful roast with minimal effort.
-A quick marinade and a few pantry staples builds deep, savory flavor while the high-heat roast locks in moisture and creates a flavorful crust.
+Tri tip in the oven is an easy, reliable way to get a juicy, flavorful roast without firing up the grill or searing it on the stovetop.
+A bold balsamic-soy marinade adds deep savory flavor, then the high-heat roast helps caramelize the outside and build a flavorful crust right in the oven.

 Sliced tri tip on cutting board with knife and parsley in background.

-If you’re looking for other ways to cook tri tip, I also have a smoky, flavorful grilled Santa Maria tri tip, a quick and easy Instant Pot tri tip, and a slow-and-low slow cooker tri tip.
-No matter how you cook it, this cut delivers big flavor with minimal effort.
+If you’re looking for other ways to cook tri tip, I also have a smoky, flavorful grilled Santa Maria tri tip and a slow cooker tri tip.

 Why This Oven Tri Tip Recipe Works